TobiasKozel/VAE/README.md

 - Simple mixer hirachry
 - Fixed mixrate with high quality resampler for deviceoutput (speex)
 - High quality resampling when loading audio
-- Realtime linear resampling otherwither
+- Realtime linear resampling otherwise
 - Per voice variable speed playback and high/lowpass filters
 - Multiple Listeners, no individual output devices however and not tested at all
 - Integration for the profiler tracy which can give nice insights on memory consumtion and cpu times

 ## Performance
 - Figure out why SPCAP voices are faster than Default voices, test mono and stereo.
+- deduplicate audio rendering code

 ## Nice to haves
 - signal generators